How to take your best portrait photos on your iPhone

 Use portrait mode

 Portraits shot on a DSLR with a telephoto lense have a characteristic blur to the background which helps the subject really pop out of the scene.
 Now that feature has come to phones.
-The iPhone 7 Plus (£669.00 at Apple), 8 Plus and X all have a portrait mode which can simulate that effect and give a great depth of field to your images.
+The iPhone 7 Plus ($894.99 at Amazon.com), 8 Plus and X all have a portrait mode which can simulate that effect and give a great depth of field to your images.

 You'll get the best results when your subject is close to your camera (between 3 and 6 feet).
 When you switch to portrait mode, your phone's camera will automatically apply the depth effect when it focuses on your subject's face.
 It can be a bit hit and miss (busy hairstyles with lots of flyaways don't always produce good results), and might take a few attempts to get just right, but it works well if you take the time.

-Phones like the new Pixel 2, Note 8 and OnePlus 5T have portrait modes as well, so it's not just iPhone users who can get this effect.
+Phones like the new Pixel 2 ($649.99 at Verizon Wireless), Note 8 and OnePlus 5T have portrait modes as well, so it's not just iPhone users who can get this effect.

 Don't be afraid to experiment